ErikMejerHansen/book-club-tdd/README.md

 # book-club-tdd

+The goal is to create a function that can calculate the score of a single roll of dice in the dice game "1000".

 ## The scoring rules of 1000 the dice game

 Players roll six dice which are scored in the following fashion:

 - A roll of 1 scores 100 points and a roll of 5 scores 50 points